Chapter 17

 The Evidentiary Standard

 This is, itself, a piece of circumstantial evidence.
-In a world where brain imaging is routine, where MRI machines exist in every major hospital, and where the detection of a single drone would constitute the most significant biological discovery in human history—why has no one tested Marshall's specific, falsifiable claim?
+In a world where brain imaging is routine, where MRI machines exist in every major hospital, and where the detection of a single drone would constitute the most significant biological discovery in human history — why has no one tested Marshall's specific, falsifiable claim?
+But the EM model opens a path that does not depend on the answer to that question.
+It does not require hospital access, medical authority, or the cooperation of any institution.
+It requires instruments and the will to use them.

 In the next chapter, we examine the extraordinary parallels between Marshall's testimony and the current UAP disclosure movement—Congressional hearings, whistleblower testimony, and the official shift from "extraterrestrial" to "non-human intelligence."